pelusitoro/Anopheles-OpenSpliceAI/README.md

 - Graph displaying scores for predicted splice sites
 - Possible transcripts based on predicted splicing sites (only use this for input sequences which start from a transcription initiation site)

 When preparing the `gbk` file (in Benchling), keep annotations very simple.
-Make sure to use the following annotation types: (exon, intron, gene, UTR, promoter, terminator).
+Make sure to use the following annotation types: (`exon`, `intron`, `gene`, `UTR`, `promoter`, `terminator`).
 Using these will produce a much cleaner and neat graph.
-Bear in mind that the label that will be used is whatever you type in the Name cell.
+Bear in mind that the label that will be used is whatever you type in the `Name` cell.
+The `Annotation type` value will just be used to group the features in the graph.

 ```python
 # Assign group